md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 # Assignment 2: Ask the Code

-CS 690, AI-Assisted Software Engineering, Fall 2026 Individual.
-100 points.
-About 6 hours of work, meant to be done over two days.
+CS 690, AI-Assisted Software Engineering, Fall 2026, Individual Assignment (100 points).
 Setup and commands are in README.md.
 The grading checklist is in RUBRIC.md.

 ## What you will build

-You will write a small Python program that answers questions about a codebase you did not write: the `requests` library, the same code we used in the Week 3 lecture.
+You will write a small Python program that answers questions about a codebase you did not write: the `requests` library, the same code we used in the Week 4 lecture.
 The program works in four steps:

 1. Split the code into pieces, one per function.